 This is also the realm of the biggest shark of them all, the Whale shark.
 Frequenting the Islands between June – December over 95% of all sightings occur here at the Arch.
 Of these a staggering 99% are female and in an apparent state of advanced pregnancy.
+Is it a place where whale sharks give births?
 Why they come to this rocky volcanic outcrop remains a mystery and one that the Galapagos Whale Shark Project team is trying to solve.
-After our last dive the vessel returns to Wolf to anchor overnight.

 Day 5 - SATURDAY: WOLF ISLAND